 A rasterized image is a pixel-based image in which the resolution is predetermined at the beginning of the build process.
 Photographic images are usually raster-based.
 Once the resolution is established for a raster image, adjustments to a higher resolution will degrade the image quality (Adobe Photoshop®).

 Outline or send all fonts used in the file.

 There are often multiple versions of common font names, and they are not exactly alike.
 To prevent spacing and layout issues, we request that fonts be outlined or sent with the art file.

-We will make every attempt to evaluate the scanablity of your 2D and/or 3D barcode based on industry standards.
-If it is determined that there may be an issue with function of your code in production, you will be notified of issues along with possible solutions.
-Corrected art will need to be resubmitted before we move forward into production.
-In many cases our art department can fix these problems (art charges may apply).
-Changes will require your approval prior to proceeding with production.
-If you choose to have no changes made, you will be required to acknowledge that you have been informed of possible issues prior to proceeding with production.
+We will make every attempt to evaluate the scannability of your 2D and 3D barcode based on industry standards.
+If we determine that there may be an issue with the function of your code in production, we will notify you of issues along with possible solutions.
+You will need to submit corrected art before we move forward into production.
+In many cases, our art department can fix these problems (art charges may apply).
+Changes will require your approval before proceeding with production.
+If you choose to have no changes made, you will be required to acknowledge that you have been informed of possible issues before proceeding with production.